 How to Make Dried Banana Peel Powder Fertilizer?

 Things You’ll Need:

 - Chop banana peels into small pieces.
-Make sure that all the parts are about 1-2 inches wide.
+Make sure that all the parts are no more than about 1-2 inches wide.

 - Place them in a spot that receives plenty of sunlight and dry them out for 5-7 days.
 Alternatively, you can also dry them in the oven at a low temperature and with the door open.

 - Once dry, grind them into a fine powder and mix them in the growing medium.
 Use 2-4 spoons in a small pot and more in large potted plants.

 Important Things to Consider While Using Dried Banana Peel Powder Fertilizer